Best Steak Seasoning

 Yes or no, who has used or Canadian or Montreal Steak Seasoning before?
 If you answered no, I have no idea who you are and seriously question your life choices.
 It is a staple in my kitchen just like this country gravy mix.

-There is nothing like a big juicy steak.
+I am a full on carnivore and I love a big juicy steak.
 Especially a filet mignon.
-And the only think you should put on it is something that will take the natural flavor to the next level.
+And the only thing you should put on it is something that will take the natural flavor to the next level.
+This steak seasoning will do just that!

-Even if you are a vegetarian, you can use this homemade seasoning mix on veggies or bean burgers to make them even better.
+Even if you are a vegetarian, you can use this homemade seasoning mix on veggies and bean burgers to make them even better.

 Ingredients Needed

 Salt – Use coarse Kosher salt, not table salt.
-It is great for seasonings as it brings out and enhances the overall flavor.
-When you make your own spice rubs you can control the level of every spice and herb in it!
+It is great for seasonings as it brings out the flavors of the meat.

 Black pepper – This helps to add a little bit of “bite” to your seasoning.
 For more of a subtle flavor, you could use ground white pepper instead.